C-D-Lewis/node-microservices/README.md

-For all requests that do not originate from `localhost`, each packet received by `conduit` must include the `auth` field with a token that can is then verified by `guestlist`.
+For all requests that do not originate from `localhost`, each packet received by `conduit` must include the `auth` field with a token that can is then verified by `guestlist`, though this can be disabled.
 Where applicable additional checks are done on the `apps` and `topics` permissions assigned to that user.

 For example, creating a user as the sysadmin with the master password (see [`guestlist`](apps/guestlist) for details):